bsiddiqui/bookshelf-paranoia/README.md

 Protect your database from data loss by soft deleting your rows.

+### Unmaintained

+I don't use this package anymore so it's un-maintained.
+I still spend a little time managing small fixes but do so at a fairly slow pace.
+If you're interested in maintaining this project, please reach out to me.

 ### Installation

 After installing `bookshelf-paranoia` with `npm i --save bookshelf-paranoia`,